MAJOR MACRO ECONOMIC INDICATORS

 - Recent improvement in fiscal position

-- High dependence on the United States economy; vulnerable to changes in the NAFTA agreement
+- High dependence on the United States economy; vulnerability to changes in the NAFTA agreement

 - Infrastructure and education weaknesses